alichtner/alichtner.github.io/_posts/2020-08-23-workout-bench.md

     ![caster](../public/img/2020/08/caster.gif)

-4. Next we're going to create the adjustment assembly.
-This part required me a good amount of adjustments to get everything to work.
+4.

+6. To attach the assembly to the frame itself, drill the same diameter holes through both sides of the 2x4 frame 22.75" from the inside

 ## There you have it